-Citizens of countries outside the EU who want to pursue self-employment or establish a business need to obtain a residence card before being able to legally live and work in Spain.
-Your residency application may be approved if you can show that you have enough capital to get started and that the business will be able to support you.
-You also need to show that you have the qualifications required to operate your business.
+All citizens of countries outside the EU who want to pursue self-employment, or establish a business, need to obtain a residence card before being able to live and work in Spain legally.
+Your residency application may be approved if you show that you have enough capital to get started and that the business can support you.
+It would be best to indicate your qualifications to operate your business.

 The United Kingdom